codacy/codacy-coverage-reporter/docs/alternative-ways-of-running-coverage-reporter.md

     wget -qO - https://coverage.codacy.com/get.sh | sh
     ```

+!!! note
+    Starting on version `13.0.0` the script automatically validates the checksum of the downloaded binary.
+To skip the checksum validation, define the following environment variable:

+    ```bash
+    export CODACY_REPORTER_SKIP_CHECKSUM=true
+    ```

 The self-contained script can cache the binary.
 To avoid downloading the binary every time that the script runs, add one of the following directories to your CI cached folders:

 -   `$HOME/.cache/codacy` on Linux